carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 click the power icon in the top right.
 You can register with a GitHub account, a Google account, or you can create your own profile.

-Make *sure* that the email address registered with Phabricator is be subscribed to the relevant -commits mailing list.
+Make *sure* that the email address registered with Phabricator is subscribed to the relevant -commits mailing list.
 If your are not subscribed to the commit list, all mail sent by Phabricator on your behalf will be held for moderation.